Breast Cancer Therapy: Right On Target

 Tykerb and Nerlynx can lead to severe diarrhea and liver toxicity.
 Tykerb also can cause a side effect known as "hand-foot syndrome" (palmar-plantar erythrodysesthesia) where hands and feet may turn red, sore, blister and peel.

 Women who are pregnant should not take targeted therapies.
-There are many other possible side effects with these drugs; always discuss side effects with your doctor prior to starting treatment.
+There are many other common and serious side effects with these drugs; always discuss side effects with your doctor prior to starting treatment.

 Ibrance and Afinitor: Boosting Hormone Therapy